|

 been assessed by a doctorate-level geology professor

-and petrologist as probably artificial.
+and petrologist as quite probably artificial.

 |